1. Home

 9/10

 If you're in the market for a hybrid car that can comfortably carry up to seven people, look no further than the new Kia Sorento.
-The upmarket SUV (yes, Kia knows how to do upmarket these days) is available as a self-charging hybrid or plug-in hybrid (as well as a diesel), with both combining a 1.6-litre petrol engine with a battery pack and electric motor.
+The upmarket SUV (yes, Kia knows how to do upmarket very well these days) is available as a self-charging hybrid or plug-in hybrid (as well as a diesel), with both combining a 1.6-litre petrol engine with a battery pack and electric motor.

 It's not a cheap option, with petrol or diesel versions of the SEAT Tarraco and Skoda Kodiaq undercutting it on price.
 It's fully loaded, though, with an 8.0-inch media system, heated seats and LED headlights standard across the range.
 We'd suggest looking for a '2' model or above for leather seats and a generally plusher cabin.